-3.4.2 Independent user authentication (Smart Ticket)
+Independent user authentication (Smart Ticket)

-Devices operating a Public Spot provide users with time-limited access to wireless networks.
-Until now an administrator account was necessary to create a login on a device with the Public Spot.
-For employees at a hotel reception desk, for example, you can set up an administrator account that only has the function rights to create Public Spot users.
-With a few mouse clicks the employee can print a voucher for the hotel quests for access to the wireless network.
+Devices operating a Public Spot provide users with time-limited access to certain networks, typically the Internet.
+In many scenarios, a limited administrator account is used for the creation of these accounts: For example, a hotel employee at the front desk can use an account that only has the functional rights to create and manage Public Spot users.
+With a few mouse clicks the employee can print a voucher for the hotel guests granting them network access.

-However, the easy voucher solution still requires action from an administrator.
-Alternatively, you can give the users the option to generate their own login data for the wireless network from the homepage of the Public Spot, and send it to themselves by e-mail or SMS (text message).
-In order to send e-mail, an SMTP account must be fully set up in the device settings.
-To send SMS/text messages the device uses an external SMS provider, which can charge fees to the Public-Spot operator or user, if desired.
+However, the convenient voucher solution still requires action from an administrator.
+Alternatively, you can give the users the option to generate their own login data for the wireless network, and send it to themselves by e-mail or SMS (login by "Smart Ticket").